ShovalMishal/Anomaly_Detection_in_aerial_images/README.md

 # Anomaly Detection in aerial images
-Using this repo current version, you can train the full OOD detection pipeline.
+Using this repo current version, you can run the full OOD detection pipeline.
-First, create an anomaly detection experiment where the normal label is background and the abnormal is foreground/OOD.
+First, it creates an anomaly detection experiment where the normal label is background and the abnormal is foreground/OOD.
-Then, train the classifier on the anomaly detection results.
+Then, it trains the classifier on the anomaly detection results.

 ## Requirements
 You should create repositories folder containing this repo, mmrotate and mmdet repos.